gsoft-inc/wl-web-configs/docs/webpack/transformer-utilities.md

 # Transformer utilities

-To help you write configuration transformers, this library provide a suite of utility functions.
+To help you write configuration transformers for [webpack](https://webpack.js.org/), this library provide a suite of utility functions.

 ## Module rules